peiyong86/CarND-Vehicle-Detection/writeup_template.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using LinearSVC module from sklearn library.
+The code for training is contained in the 7th code cell of the IPython notebook called "training".

 ###Sliding Window Search